-Mentors view multiple resumes for each position and this page of the application, along with pages 3 and 4, provide you with the opportunity to distinguish yourself as an applicant as well as showcase your writing skills.
-In responding to the questions on this page, please remember the General Best Practices mentioned earlier!
+Project Mentors view multiple resumes for each position and this page of the application, along with pages 3 and 4, provide you with the opportunity to distinguish yourself as an applicant as well as showcase your writing skills.
+In responding to the questions on this page, please follow the general application requirements mentioned earlier.

 Focus/Personal Statement Questions Suggestions: